jonasberge/adventofcode/lore/day-12-rain-risk.md

 Your ferry made decent progress toward the island, but the storm came in faster than anyone expected.
 The ferry needs to take **evasive actions**!

-<p>Unfortunately, the ship's navigation computer seems to be malfunctioning; rather than giving a route directly to safety, it produced extremely circuitous instructions.
-When the captain uses the <a href="https://en.wikipedia.org/wiki/Public_address_system" target="_blank">PA system</a> to ask if anyone can help, you quickly volunteer.</p>
+Unfortunately, the ship's navigation computer seems to be malfunctioning; rather than giving a route directly to safety, it produced extremely circuitous instructions.
+When the captain uses the [PA system](https://adventofcode.comhttps://en.wikipedia.org/wiki/Public_address_system) to ask if anyone can help, you quickly volunteer.

 The navigation instructions (your puzzle input) consists of a sequence of single-character **actions** paired with integer input **values**.
 After staring at them for a few minutes, you work out what they probably mean:

 - Action **`N`** means to move **north** by the given value.